secretGeek/today-i-learned-staging/readme.md

 Each page of this site should be a factoid that you **expect to refer to again**.

 Hence, any factoid that is merely "Well that's interesting!" but would _never_ be referenced again is "trivia" and NOT wanted here.
-So they mostly end up being technical things (though the [concepts](concepts/01_summary.md) category is an exception).
+So they mostly end up being technical things (though the [concepts](concepts/01_summary.md) and [reading notes](reading_notes/01_summary.md) categories are an exception).

 The folder structure means things are categorised by ONE main topic, not tagged with endless topics/subtopics.